Dufferin station: Architecture and art

 The 2010 to 2014 modernization of the station significantly modifies the original west entrance, updating signage, adding an elevator for accessibility, adding ceiling height and additional glazed elements, and adding a canopy covering the sidewalk.
 A canopy has also been added to the Bloor Dufferin Medical Centre to shelter the east side bus stops, and two additional exits have been added to Russet Ave, one block west of the main entrances.
 A public art component, titled Something Happens Here by Eduardo Aquino and Karen Shanski of spmb was also added, consisting of colourful mosaics of highly pixelated images of activity from the surrounding communities.
 The mosaics also include numerous metallic tiles featuring local logos, icons and historical references.

 Nearby landmarks

-Nearby landmarks include Dufferin Mall, Bloor Collegiate Institute, Dufferin Grove Park, and the Bloor–Gladstone branch of the Toronto Public Library.
+Nearby landmarks include Dufferin Mall, a shopping mall in Toronto, Bloor Collegiate Institute, the Dufferin Grove Park, and the Bloor–Gladstone branch of the Toronto Public Library.